MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 ---
 We are in the process of moving from a product centered development approach to a platform centered development approach.
 This not only changes how we make things, it also means we need to change our mindset.

-To help us along this transition, as an organization we have adopted a 'platform manifesto' - it's something we have on pretty much every wall in our development space - it's in our face all the time.
+To help us along this transition we have adopted a 'platform manifesto' - it's something we have on pretty much every wall in our development space - it's in our face all the time.
 It goes as follows:

 ### The Platform Manifesto